suggestion (July, 2016)

-is in my opinion the very best birding binoculars out there, barring the above model beats it.
+ZEISS Victory SF 8x42, ZEISS Victory HT 10x42, ZEISS Victory FL 10x42 T* are in my opinion the very best birding binoculars out there.
+You can hardly tell the diffrence, but the SF top the Victory line (also in price).
 It is exceptionally bright, and can easily be used for owl watching.
-It is also very sharp and good contrast, has a close focus, neutral colors, a wide field of view, and a superb feel in hand.
+It is also very sharp, with good contrast, has a close focus, neutral colors, a wide field of view, and a superb feel in hand.
 Compared to Leica it has more neutral and not so saturated colors.
 I also like the feel in hand compared to Swarovski, and the big wheel is perfect for focusing also with gloves on.
 In Short, the best of the best!

 Look at the best binoculars

 to see what you can get if money doesn't matter.
 Then you make the choice of what